dsi-icl/next-ove/dev/README.md

 Add any mock assets for external integrations to be served over HTTP.

-Examples include the monitoring camera service and calendar integrations.
+Examples include the monitoring camera auth and calendar integrations.

 These assets are stored in the ```public``` directory and loaded in when the ```static``` image is built.